Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Alternate Contamination Model

 This lemma motivates estimates of the true Type I and Type II errors.
 For any classifier $f$, we may express the contaminated Type I and Type II errors as

 where Equations (\ref{eq:noisyz}) and (\ref{eq:noisyo}) follow from Lemma~\ref{le:le1}.
 By solving for $R_0(f)$ and $R_1(f)$ in (\ref{eq:noisyz}) and (\ref{eq:noisyo}), we find

 We can estimate $\tilde{R}_0(f)$ and $\tilde{R}_1(f)$ from the training data.
 Therefore, if we can estimate $\ptn$ and $\ptp$, then we can estimate $R_0(f)$ and $R_1(f)$, and thereby design a classifier.
-In the next section we address the estimation of $\ptn$ and $\ptp$.
-Note that it is not necessary to estimate $\pi_0$ and $\pi_1$, although that would be possible in light of Lemma~\ref{le:le1}.
+This approach was analyzed in \citet{scott13colt}.
+In Sec. \ref{sec:consist} we describe another approach to classifier design based on surrogate loss minimization that also relies on estimates of $\ptn$ and $\ptp$.
+In the next section we describe a framework that is used to estimate $\ptn$ and $\ptp$.